shinyorg/documentation/src/content/docs/music/playback.md

 await _player.PlayAsync(tracks[0]);
 ```

 Calling `PlayAsync` stops any currently playing track, loads the new one, and begins playback immediately.
-The player automatically selects the appropriate playback engine based on whether `StoreId` or `ContentUri` is available.
+On Android, the play count is automatically incremented in the local store.

 :::caution
-`PlayAsync` will throw an `InvalidOperationException` if both `ContentUri` and `StoreId` are empty, or if the platform player fails to initialize.
+`PlayAsync` will throw an `InvalidOperationException` if the track is not found in the music library or the platform player fails to initialize.
 :::

 ## Pause, Resume, and Stop